rotundasoftware/parcelify/README.md

 ```
 --cssBundle, -c   Path of a destination css bundle.

---transform, -t   Name or path of a default transform.
-(See discussion of `defaultTransforms` option.)

 --watch, -w       Watch mode - automatically rebuild bundles as appropriate for changes.

 --jsBundle, -j    Path of the JavaScript bundle (i.e. browserify's output).

 --debug, -d       Enable source maps that allow you to debug your js files separately.
 (Pass-thru to browserify.)

+--transform, -t   Name or path of a default transform.
+(See discussion of `defaultTransforms` option.)

 --help, -h        Show this message
 ```

 ## Tranforms

+### Package specific (local) transforms

-Tranforms like sass -> css can be applied to assets in individual packages using the `transforms` key in a package's package.json, or quasi-globally using the `defaultTransforms` option.
-The `transform` key in package.json should be an array of names or file paths of [transform modules](https://github.com/substack/module-deps#transforms).
+The safest and most portable way to apply transforms like sass -> css or coffee -> js is using the `transforms` key in a package's package.json.
+The key should be an array of names or file paths of [transform modules](https://github.com/substack/module-deps#transforms).
 For example,

 ```
 {